MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 After installing Office 365 ProPlus, you can install additional languages for Office.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

-1. If you're deploying languages from a local source, make sure the languages are available at that source. [xx-fix language and include CDN Fallback recommendation.]
+1. If you're deploying languages from a local source, make sure the languages are available at that source.
+We also recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).
 2. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
 3. In the Language section, select the additional languages you want to install.
 4. Deploy the languages using the same process you use to deploy Office.

-[check xx - "Also, could this cause a problem if the source location has older bits than the update location?"]
-By default, if the source path isn't specified, the ODT will install the languages from the same location that Office gets updates from.
-If you want to install the languages from a different source location, specify the source path in the configuration file.
-You will also need to download those languages to that source path.

 ## Install proofing tools